bgriffen/wombat/README.md

 [![Build Status](https://travis-ci.com/yourusername/yourpackagename.svg?branch=master)](https://travis-ci.com/bgriffen/wombat)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

  Wombat is a Python toolkit designed help answer geospatial related questions about Australian cities & regions.
-A simple to use set of functionalities enable the querying of of a large number of datasets *simultaneously*.
+A simple to use set of functionalities enable the querying of of a large number of open-source datasets *simultaneously*.
 These datasets range from aerial imagery, building morphology, census information (e.g. demographics), points of interest, elevation, flooding, education, property sale history and transport networks.
-The goal here is to build a foundational springboard whose data products can then be passed to downstream machine learning (e.g. pyCaret, yellowbrick) and visualisation tasks (e.g. QGIS).
+The goal of wombat is to make it a good means to an ends, such that data products can be easily fed into other downstream geospatial analyses and visualisations.

  ## ⛏️ Motivation